What Are Walk Boards?

 Walk Boards Make Jobsites Safer

 Walk boards are more than just planks.
-They are engineered to support safe, productive work at height.
+They are enIf OSHA rules apply on your jobsite, verify that your walk boards or scaffold planks have valid certification. gineered to support safe, productive work at height.
 Whether you choose wood, aluminum, or hybrid types, each offers specific benefits.

 - Use scaffolding planks for short jobs and budget control.